zarbafian/gbps/README.md

 # API
 The crate provides the two methods described in the article:
  - `init`: initializes the peer sampling protocol
- - `get_peer`: return a peer at random for a gossip protocol
+ - `get_peer`: returns a peer at random for a gossip protocol

 # Configuration
 The configuration parameters are the same as those presented in the paper: